ManonSgro/AI_Project/README.md

 # IA_Project
 IA project with Unity
 # Goals
-Use a genetic alogrithm to generate blobs.
+Use a genetic algorithm to generate blobs.